Middlesex Community College (Connecticut)

-Middlesex Community College (Middlesex and MxCC) is a public community college in Middletown, Connecticut.
+Middlesex Community College (Middlesex and MxCC) is a public community college in Middletown, Connecticut, United States.
 It is part of the Connecticut State Colleges & Universities system (CSCU).

 The college has an open admissions policy.
 MxCC has about 4,400 full- and part-time students enrolled.
 It is a commuter school with no dormitories.
 MxCC offers associate degrees, certificates, and specialist programs.

 History

 Middlesex Community College was founded in 1966 as a branch campus of Manchester Community College.
 MxCC became an independent community college in 1968.
 Initially the college operated in space rented from the Middletown Public School district and loaned by the Connecticut Valley Hospital.
 In 1973 the college moved to its present 38 acre campus overlooking the Connecticut River valley in Middletown.

 Over the years, numerous signature programs were established such as precision manufacturing, business and industry, new media production, and early childhood education.

 In 2022, following a request for substantive change from the CSCU system, it was announced that all of the community-technical colleges in Connecticut will consolidate into one institution, named CT State Community College.
 MxCC is committed to continuing its signature programs and initiatives following the merger.

+Middlesex Community College also offers an honors program for students who meet the prerequisites.

 Campus

-Middlesex Community College has three distinct locations and offers courses at a variety of locations across Middlesex County.
+CT State Middlesex (formerly Middlesex Community College) has two distinct locations and offers courses at a variety of locations across Middlesex County.